Updated: Jan 21

-An excellent exploration into the nature of postpartum mental health is the short story The Yellow Wallpaper, by Charlotte Perkins Gilman, written in the 19th century.
+An chilling exploration into the nature of postpartum mental health is the short story The Yellow Wallpaper, by Charlotte Perkins Gilman, written in the 19th century.
 This soul-pricking story, recommended to me by my dear friend, an adjunct professor in the BYU English department, is both haunting and inspiring.

-It is believed to be semi-autobiographical, and it tells the story of a newly postpartum mother that has been prescribed "the Rest Cure," forced into months of solitude, separated from her baby, a prisoner of sorts in an old neglected mansion.
+It is believed to be semi-autobiographical, and it tells the story of a newly postpartum mother that has been prescribed "The Rest Cure," forced into months of solitude, separated from her baby, a prisoner of sorts in an old neglected mansion.
 She is confined to the old nursery upstairs, with bars over the window, and the walls plastered with ancient peeling yellow wallpaper that grows progressively more animated and ghoulish as her confinement continues.

 Your body knows what it needs.
 The prescription is inside of you.
 So often, those voices in our head are telling us exactly what we need to heal.
 My voice?
 The one that told me over and over again that no one would notice if I disappeared?
 I finally took ownership of it.
 I said, "these are my thoughts, so what am I gonna do about it?"
 I realized there was no-one outside of me telling me how unloveable I was.
 I was feeding myself those lies, based on misinterpretations and subliminal programming in my early childhood.
 I felt unwanted everywhere I went, because I never wanted myself.
 I felt everyone's professed love for me was never enough to make me feel whole, because I couldn't love myself.

 Thankfully, that overpowering voice got my attention, just like the wallpaper got the attention of our tormented heroine.
 Our psyche doesn't give up so easily, you see, and it finds a way to restore wholeness, going to extremes lengths to do so, even going "outside" of our mind to flag us down.
 If it wasn't getting our attention on the inside, maybe we'll start to listen to it on the "outside."
-I'm grateful for my mental illness.
+Strangely, I'm grateful for my mental health challenges.
 It tuned me in to my own self-derision.
 And it wasn't until I owned that voice as a piece of my own fractured self, the Hyde to my Jekyll, that it went away, because I finally heard it, listened to it, nurtured it, and allowed it to integrate back into me.

 When we learn to listen to our symptoms, when we ask it, "What's your message for me?
 Why have you come here?
 How can I help you, and you help me?" that we begin to heal, that we move out of victimhood and into empowerment.
-That's the silver-lining, and the opportunity, of mental illness--it's showing us what's preventing us from waking up, and how to overcome it.
+That's the silver-lining, and the opportunity, of mental illness—it's showing us what's preventing us from waking up, and how to overcome it.